-Some cancer drugs may make you feel or be sick.
-Read more about which drugs can cause sickness and what treatments can help.
+Some cancer drugs may cause you to feel or be sick.
+But there are treatments that can help and ways you can support yourself.

 About sickness from cancer drugs

 There are many different types of cancer drugs.
 Some of them may make you feel sick.

 If a drug can cause sickness, it doesn't mean it will make you sick.
 Everyone reacts differently.
 All cancer drugs have side effects, but they don’t affect everyone.

 The reasons why drugs cause sickness are complex.
 Sickness and being sick involve processes in the:

 - brain and spinal cord (central nervous system)

 - small bowel

 It's not possible to tell in advance who will feel or be sick or how bad it will be.
 It can depend on: